 Individuals who allege a violation of the Open Meeting Law must first file a complaint with the public body alleged to have violated the OML.
 The complaint must be filed within 30 days of the date of the violation, or the date the complainant could reasonably have known of the violation.
-The complaint must be filed on a Complaint Form available on the AGO website.
+The complaint must be filed on a Complaint Form available on the Attorney General's website, www.mass.gov/ago/openmeeting.
 When filing a complaint with a local public body, the complainant must also file a copy of the complaint with the municipal clerk.